 We invite you to read more about Admission-related modifications related to COVID-19 Considerations, including suspension of our SAT-ACT requirement for the coming application year and flexible understanding of COVID-related changes to high school academic programs.

 At Amherst, as elsewhere across the nation and the world, we are learning to do things differently.
-All College buildings are closed; our faculty, students and staff are teaching, studying and working remotely from home.
 Although the Admission Office building is closed, we are here to answer your questions during our regular business hours (Monday-Friday, 8:30 am - 4:00 pm), so please don't hesitate to contact us.
 We want to stay in touch with you, even if it might take us slightly longer to get back to you.

 We are thinking of you in these challenging days and send our best wishes for the health and well-being of you, your family, your friends and your community.
 Looking forward to welcoming you to a virtual visit this month and to meeting you in person on campus when the time is right.